How To Use Guitar Pedals: Beginners Guide

 True bypass is usually preferred in distortions, overdrives, and boosts.
 But buffered has its place too.

-Adjust the Controls On a Guitar Effects Pedal
+Adjust the Settings On a Guitar Effects Pedal

 Most guitar effects come with controls to alter how they sound and perform.
 These controls allow the player to change gain levels, EQ settings, and volume, for example.